Naman-ntc/FastCode/README.md

 ## Roadmap

 - [x] Improve inference scripts further to use GPUs more efficiently
-- [ ] Add more examples and training/inference details
+- [ ] Add lora and quantization finetuning support
-- [ ] Add more optimized fine-tuning scripts
+- [ ] Add more training benchmarking details
+- [ ] Support FlashAttention for BigCode models

 ## Citation
 If you find this repository useful, please cite this as